The Promise of Capitalism Has Failed But You Can Still Win

 .

-They buy more and more stuff, accept less and less pay, and a small minority of bosses and business owners reap an ever-growing share of the rewards.
+They buy more and more stuff, accept less and less pay, and the small minority of bosses and business owners reap an ever-growing piece of the rewards.

 Do We Need All Of The Stuff We Buy?

-The masses embrace the empty promises of capitalism and buy more stuff they believe makes life better.
-People buy items they don’t need and replace perfect items on the date and time the small minority of bosses and business owners dictate.
+The masses embrace the empty promises of capitalism a buy more and more stuff they believe makes life better.
+People buy items they don’t need and replace perfectly good items on the date and time the small minority of bosses and business owners dictate.

-A small minority of bosses and business owners have hijacked the yearly calendar and filled it with mandatory dates and opportunities to consume their products and services.
+A small minority of bosses and business owners have hijacked the yearly calendar, filling it with mandatory dates and opportunities to consume their products and services.

-The masses even wait in lines begging to give them portions of their ever-shrinking incomes on demand.
+The masses even wait in lines, begging to be given portions of their ever-shrinking incomes on demand.

-Most of this stuff would not be desired without the empty promises of capitalism and consumerism constantly drilled into their head by the bosses and business owners.
-More evidence of the promise capitalism has failed.
+Most of this stuff would not be desired if not for the constant, empty promises of capitalism and consumerism drilled into their heads by bosses and business owners.
+More evidence that capitalism has failed.

-If the masses only purchased what they needed, they would have more free time and money and less need for more work.
+If the masses purchased only what they needed, they would have more free time and money and require less labor.

 The Masses Revolt!